Google Index Checker

 2. Optimize Robots.txt

-The robots.txt file tells search engine crawlers which pages to access and which to ignore.
-Ensure that critical pages are not blocked inadvertently.
+The robots.txt file tells crawlers which pages to access and ignore.
+Make sure important pages aren't blocked by mistake.

 Example of a basic robots.txt file: